frrmack/googlesearch/README.md

 -------

 #### Important Note
 As of August 2016, the free Google API that this library used is no longer available.
 As a result, googlesearch is no longer in PyPI.
+See [here](https://github.com/frrmack/googlesearch/issues/7#issuecomment-243898904) for more information.

 -------